Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Survey of order parameters

 We analyse next the decay of non-local correlations, which provide a more in-depth insight into the nature of the state of the system~\cite{PethickBook}; for a discussion on experimental methods to measure non-local density correlations we refer the reader to~\cite{Streif2016}.
 In a 2D SF state, the correlation functions decay algebraically, whereas in the checkerboard solid the decay is exponential, due to the lack of long-range coherence.
 We first focus our analysis on the correlation functions along the $x$-direction,

-Furthermore, to minimize finite-size effects we average $C^x(l)$ over all lattice points $(x,y)$ such that both $x$ and $x+l$ are at least 4 sites away from the boundaries, and for distances $l \leq L_x/2$.
+Furthermore, to minimize finite-size effects we average $C^x(l)$ over all lattice points $(x,y)$ such that both $x$ and $x+l$ are at least $L_x/4$ sites away from the boundaries, and for distances $l \leq L_x/2$.

-We show in Fig.~\ref{fig:8x16}(b) the dependence of $C^x(l)$ on distance for four interaction strengths, representative of the transition between the SF and DW limits.
+We show in Fig.~\ref{fig:8x16}(b,f) the dependence of $C^x(l)$ on distance for four interaction strengths, representative of the transition between the SF and DW limits for the two system sizes we considered.
+Because of the finite-size of the systems, and the short distances available to compute the correlation functions, it is not possible to obtain accurate exponents for their decay.
+However, using a logarithmic scale for both axes of the plot, the difference in decay behaviour becomes apparent: power-law decay looks linear, whereas exponential decay has a downward bend.
 For interaction strengths smaller than $(V/J)_c$, the correlation function displays a linear behaviour on the log-log plot, which amounts to an algebraic decay, as expected for the SF regime.
-In contrast to this, for $V/J>(V/J)_c$, $C^x(l)$ decays exponentially in the DW phase.
+In contrast to this, for $V/J>(V/J)_c$, $C^x(l)$ decays fast, in agreement with the expectation for an exponential decay, in the DW phase.

-The changing behaviour of the correlation functions across the transition can be illustrated more directly by fixing the distance $l$ and analysing $C^x(l)$ as a function of the interaction strength, as shown in the inset of Fig.~\ref{fig:8x16}(b).
-The two curves represent $C^x(l)$ at distances $l=3$ and $l=8$, respectively, for varying $V/J$.
-In both cases, we see a sharp drop in the value of the correlation function at $V/J=3.9$ which is in close agreement with all other observables we have considered [see Fig.~\ref{fig:8x16}(a)].
+The changing behaviour of the correlation functions across the transition can be illustrated more directly by fixing the distance $l$ and analysing $C^x(l)$ as a function of the interaction strength, as shown in the inset of Fig.~\ref{fig:8x16}(b,f).
+The two curves represent $C^x(l)$ at distances $l=3$ and $l=L_x/2$, respectively, for varying $V/J$.
+For the larger system size, in Fig.~\ref{fig:8x16}(b), we see a sharp drop in the value of the correlation function at $V/J=3.9$ which is in close agreement with all other observables we have considered [see Fig.~\ref{fig:8x16}(a)].
+For the smaller system size, in Fig.~\ref{fig:8x16}(f), as a finite-size effect, the transition is smoother.